 Need extra incentivizing?
 This year, with its 100% depreciation bonus applicable to used equipment too, Section 179 is more beneficial than ever to small businesses.

-In a topsy-turvy year like 2020, this little tax break can offer some serious tax relief for the type of small businesses we work with in our coffee community.
+This little tax break can offer some serious tax relief for the type of small businesses we work with in our coffee community.
 We’ve seen quite a few coffee roasteries and cafes take advantage of this in past years and enjoy real benefits.